Identifying Macro Causal Effects in a C-DMG over ADMGs: Non-completeness of d-separation and the do-calculus when considering the size of the clusters

 \section{Non-completeness of d-separation and the do-calculus when considering the size of the clusters}

-Up to this point in the paper, we have assumed either that the size of each cluster is unknown or that all clusters contain at least two variables (Assumption~\ref{assumption:size}).
+Up to this point in the paper, we have assumed either that the size of each cluster is unknown or that no two adjacent clusters in a cycle are both of size one Assumption~\ref{assumption:size}).
 In this section, we demonstrate that the completeness results of d-separation and the do-calculus no longer hold when cluster sizes are known and when some clusters contain only a single variable (when Assumption~\ref{assumption:size} is not satisfied).
+In the extreme cases where Assumption~\ref{assumption:size} is not verified, there exists some paths in the C-DMG which do not map to any micro-path in any compatible ADMG.
 To illustrate this, consider the C-DAG in Figure~\ref{fig:non-comp_do:CDMG}, where cluster $C_{\mathbb{X}}$ has size $1$, cluster $C_{\mathbb{Y}}$ also has size $1$, and cluster $C_{\mathbb{W}}$ has size $2$.
 In Figure~\ref{fig:non-comp_do:CDMG}, the path $\langle C_\mathbb{X} \leftarrow C_\mathbb{W} \leftarrow C_\mathbb{Y}\rangle$ seems to be active, however when one looks at the two compatible ADMGs Figures~\ref{fig:non-comp_do:ADMG1} and~\ref{fig:non-comp_do:ADMG2}, one can see that there is actually no such path in the ADMGs.
-Applying our SC-hedge criterion, we would conclude that the causal effect is not identifiable using the do-calculus, as the presence of a cycle containing $C_{\mathbb{X}}$ and $C_{\mathbb{Y}}$ implies the existence of a dashed bidirected edge between $C_{\mathbb{X}}$ and $C_{\mathbb{Y}}$ in the SC-Projection.
+Using our SC-hedge characterization, we would conclude that the causal effect is not identifiable using the do-calculus, as the presence of a cycle containing $C_{\mathbb{X}}$ and $C_{\mathbb{Y}}$ implies the existence of a dashed bidirected edge between $C_{\mathbb{X}}$ and $C_{\mathbb{Y}}$ in the SC-Projection.
 However, in this specific case, the only compatible ADMGs are those shown in Figures~\ref{fig:non-comp_do:ADMG1} and~\ref{fig:non-comp_do:ADMG2}, where it is evident that the causal effect $\probac{c_{\mathbb{y}}}{\interv{c_{\mathbb{x}}}}=\probac{y_1}{\interv{x_1}}$ is identifiable and equals $\probac{y_1}{x_1}$.
 The key intuition behind this discrepancy is that a cycle involving $X_1$, $Y_1$, and $W_i$ (for $i \in \{1,2\}$) cannot exist, as this would violate the assumption that the true causal structure follows an ADMG, where cycles are not permitted.
+While Assumption~\ref{assumption:size} is not required for the results concerning identifiability \ie, Theorems~\ref{theorem:soundness_d-sep} and ~\ref{theorem:soundness_do-calculus}, it is necessary for the results regarding non-identifiability to hold \ie, Theorems~\ref{theorem:completeness_d-sep},~\ref{theorem:completeness_do-calculus} and~\ref{theorem:SC-Hedge}.